moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

 Step 4: Integrate the simulation in Gazebo with Moveit motion planning
 ----------------------------------------------------------------------

-We need to prepare the required components to start a simulated robot in Gazebo, load the ros controllers, and moveit motion plannig.
-We have already prepared the ``control_utils.launch`` file to load the ros controllers, and the required moveit launch file is the ``move_group.launch`` which is auto generated.
-Then, our tasks here are to start a simulated robot in gazebo world, and prepare a launch file that launches the above mentioned three components.
+We need to prepare a launch file to start three required components for the integration to work.
+Those components are the simulated robot in Gazebo, ros controllers, and moveit motion plannig executable.
+We have already prepared the ``control_utils.launch`` file to load the ros controllers, and the required moveit motion planning file ``move_group.launch`` is auto generated.
+Then, our tasks here are to start the simulated robot in gazebo world, and prepare a launch file that launches the above mentioned three components.

 1. Start the simulated a robot in an empty Gazebo world